-Beginning with the player with the First Player marker, each player shifts everything on their cooldown track down one number.
+The player with the First Player marker shifts everything on their cooldown track down one number.
+Then the other player does the same.
 Things that shift off the 1 return to play.
-After shifting off the cooldown track, characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.
+When shifting off the cooldown track, characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.